kpannoni/melanoma-project/README.md

 **All minority groups show increased risk of melanoma death compared to White patients (HR > 1).** Black patients have **3.5× the hazard** compared to White patients at baseline (**Model 1**).
 After controlling for clinical factors (**Model 2**), Black patients' hazard decreased from 3.5× to 1.65× compared to White patients, indicating that advanced stage at diagnosis and higher rates of acral melanoma explain much of, but not all, the observed racial disparities.

-Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that geographic access to healthcare does not explain the remaining disparities.
+Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that rural vs urban location does not explain the remaining disparities.

 ***Note:*** Household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.